gabrielefuoco/obs-repo/APPPUNTI/NEW/Computer Vision/CV_ES/03_opencv.md

 Rotation

-Rotation of an image for an angle \theta is achieved by the transformation matrix of the form
+Rotation of an image for an angle $\theta$ is achieved by the transformation matrix of the form

 $$M = \begin{bmatrix} cos\theta & -sin\theta \\ sin\theta & cos\theta \end{bmatrix}
 $$